Kotelevets-Igor/coffee-machine/README.md

 # coffee-machine
-The first project made at HyperSkill.org to create a coffee machine
+The first project made at HyperSkill.org to create a coffee machine logic